flybywiresim/docs/docs/pilots-corner/advanced-guides/engines/crossbleed-start.md

 ### Engine Start

-1. Begin by verifying the bleed page on the upper ECAM display.
+1. Begin by verifying the bleed page on the lower ECAM display.
      - Crucially, that the bleeds on both sides are connected via the `X BLEED` valve and that the `ENG 2 BLEED` valve is closed (indicated by the amber line above IP for ENGINE 2).

      ![bleeds-page.png](../../assets/advanced-guides/engines/bleeds-page.png){loading=lazy width=80%}

-2. Deselect the Bleeds page and turn the `ENG MODE` to `IGN/START`.
+2. Deselect the BLEED page and turn the `ENG MODE` to `IGN/START`.
-     - This should display the ENGINE page on the upper ECAM display.
+     - This should display the ENGINE page on the lower ECAM display.

        ![engines-page.png](../../assets/advanced-guides/engines/engines-page.png){loading=lazy width=80%}